#1. Hydroplaning occurs:

 The sign marks a two-way left turn channelization.

-#17.
-When approaching or passing a bicyclist, you should:
+#22.
+When approaching a sharp curve, you should:

 Never overdrive your headlights.
 When driving at night, you must be able to stop within the distance you can see ahead with your headlights.